-Configure Zero Trust Network Access in Cloudflare for Teams · Cloudflare for Teams documentation
+Configure Zero Trust Network Access in Cloudflare Zero Trust

 Finally, you will need to establish the private RFC 1918 IP address or range that you would like to advertise to Cloudflare, as well as set the identity policies determining which users can access that particular IP or range.

-Open your Teams dashboard to the Gateway > Policies tab.
+Open your Zero Trust dashboard to the Gateway > Policies tab.

-Create a network policy to block all traffic to the IP range that was routed.
+Create a network policy to allow traffic from specific users to reach that application.

-Create a second network policy to allow traffic from specific users to reach that application.
+Create a second network policy to block all traffic to the IP range that was routed.

 Verify that you do not have the desired target private IP range in the Split Tunnel configuration menu.
 This menu can be found at Settings > Network > Split Tunnels.

 Your setup is now complete.
-For more in-depth information on how identity-aware network policies work, read our dedicated documentation page.
+For more in-depth information on how identity-aware network policies work, read our dedicated documentation page .